Patlabor 2: The Movie: Basis

 At the time of Patlabor 2s release in 1993, a lot of issues had faced the Japanese government in both the domestic and international level.
 These issues included the end of the Soviet Union, Japan's economic prosperity in the 1980s, the outbreak of the First Gulf War, and 1990 market crash that left many Japanese devastated.
 In an interview with Animage magazine in October 1993, Hayao Miyazaki said that the opening scene of the movie must have been inspired by Cambodia, especially with the appearance of what seems to be Angkor Thom.
-He and Mamoru Oshii also discussed the nature of the limitations that JSDF personnel faced in Cambodia, since the JSDF was formed originally not as a sort of military body of the post-WWII Japanese government.
+He and Mamoru Oshii also discussed the limitations placed by the post-WWII Japanese constitution on the JSDF and the character of the JSDF more generally.

 Several real-life incidents were also mentioned or used for the movie.
 For instance, references to Viktor Belenko's defection to Japan in 1976 were mentioned by Arakawa himself when he spoke to Goto and Nagumo.